Filling Granite Countertop Fissures Guide

-I understand that these are just part of stone, but I would like to keep them from being a place for bacteria to hide.
+I understand that these are just part of the stone, but I would like to keep them from being a place for bacteria to hide.

 is a naturally occurring characteristic of stone, which can

-be weak points and can
+be a weak point and can

-crack open, but usually do not.
+crack open, but usually does not.

 The stone is still contiguous along a fissure.
 In other words, there is no separation within a fissure.

-A crack represents a physical separation of the stone.
-It may be a hairline crack that may or may not be full thickness or it could visibly separate.
+is a physical separation of the stone.
+It may be a hairline crack that may or may not be full thickness or it could be visibly separated.
 Hairline cracks do not tend to be a problem

 and do not get worse unless you have foundation movement and/or they have or form a "lip" at some point.

 You will be able to feel a hairline crack, but it may still be level.
 Usually, nothing is done or can be done to repair or even fill a hairline crack since the gap is microscopically small.